 A continuance on the year so far, layering neutrals upon neutrals without a hint of color will carry on into the fall and winter months.
 Executing this trend can be a bit tricky when wanting to avoid a drab looking room.
 One of my top tricks is to stick with a soft palette such as whites, tans and warm greys and build out a spray of colors from within that group.
 It is wise to keep in mind that if you desire a serene, relaxing space, keep your colors lighter and avoid contrasting tones as this tends to create more energy.
 I also find that darker color palettes can be quite calming as well.

 Using deep shades of greys, browns and black can be used to create a tranquil, meditative space that is right on trend with the dark hues in today’s interiors.
 Adding in textures on the walls, floors and with accessories is another easy way to add definition to the room without drawing attention away from the calming tones.
 A natural wood vase, antlers, grass cloth wallpaper, or jute rug are ideal textural elements.
+More than ever, we need to find as many ways as we can to radiate comfort and solace in our living spaces.

 An Eclectic Style